California State Universities reach tentative agreement with striking faculty and staff

 "This historic agreement was won because of members' solidarity, collective action, bravery, and love for each other and our students," Associate Vice President of Lectures Antonio Gallo said in an email to the membership.

-The CFA announced the tentative deal Monday night, highlighting a retroactive salary increase, an increase to parental leave and protections for faculty.
+The CFA, which represents roughly 29,000 professors, librarians, coaches and other staff, announced the tentative deal Monday night, highlighting a retroactive salary increase, an increase to parental leave and protections for faculty.

 "This is what People Power looks like," Gallo said.
 "This deal immensely improves working conditions for faculty and strengthens learning conditions for students."